LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sian_phm0

 ``b2sian_phm0``    type: ``real``    default: ``1.0``
     Multiplier to the parallel momentum source term associated with the anomalous current.
 It is recommended '1.0'.
+Only active if both the ExB and diamagnetic drifts are turned on.
     The value '0.0' corresponds to the old SOLPS5.0 treatment.